IIIF/guides/guides/content.lib.washington.edu/index.md

 ---
-title: University of Wshington Libraries
+title: University of Washington Libraries
 # One of: no, full or associate
 consortium: no
 homepage: https://content.lib.washington.edu/